 Figure.
-7.4.2 - 183.
+7.4.2 - 182.
 Digital output module (DO5) with five add-on digital outputs.

 Connector Description

 X 1-2 OUTx + 1 (1 st and 2 nd pole NO)

 X 3-4 OUTx + 2 (1 st and 2 nd pole NO)

+Connector Description

 X 5-6 OUTx + 3 (1 st and 2 nd pole NO)

 X 7-8 OUTx + 4 (1 st and 2 nd pole NO)

 X 9-10 OUTx + 5 (1 st and 2 nd pole NO)

-The DO5 module is an add-on module with five (5) digital outputs.
+The DO5 module is an add-on module with five (5) mechanical type digital outputs.
 This module can be ordered directly to be installed into the device in the factory, or it can be upgraded in the field after the device's original installation when required.
 The properties of the outputs in this module are the same as those of the outputs in the main processor module.
-The user can set the digital output controls with software.
-All digital outputs are scanned in 5 ms program cycles, and their contacts are mechanical in type.
+Output control logic is user configurable.
+All digital outputs are controlled in 5 ms program cycles.
 The rated voltage of the NO/NC outputs is 250 VAC/DC.

-For the naming convention of the digital inputs provided by this module please refer to the chapter titled "Construction and installation".
+For the naming convention of the digital outputs provided by this module please refer to the chapter titled "Construction and installation".